San Antonio Immigration Lawyer for Family-Based Immigration Visas

 While the process might sound relatively simple, it can quickly become complicated.
 If you and your fiancé are ready to start your lives together in the United States, it’s in your best interest to consult with a family immigration lawyer before you start the visa process.
 An attorney can help ensure that your documentation is submitted properly, as well as help you avoid unnecessary delays.

 Is the Government Going to Stop Family-Based Immigration?

 Recently, certain government officials have voiced “concerns” about family-based immigration or “chain migration.”
 However, the reality is that most American families relied on family-based visas to get here.
 As of today, there haven’t been any changes made to the United States’ family immigration policies — it’s just been chatter.

 Immigration laws change quickly, especially in the current political climate.
 For the most up-to-date information about U.S. visa policies, contact a family immigration lawyer.
-At The Lozano Law Firm, PLLC, we carefully monitor every development in U.S. immigration law and we also do our best to keep our clients informed and empowered.
+At Lozano Law Firm, we carefully monitor every development in U.S. immigration law and we also do our best to keep our clients informed and empowered.
 However, if you have concerns, never hesitate to call us.